nitishlobo/uno_card_game/README.md

 Out of the 40, my strategy placed somewhere in the top 20. </br>

 ---
-##Further documentation in the "documentation" directory:
+##Find further details in the "documentation" directory:
-1. For project outline refer to: </br>
+1. For details regarding project scope refer to: </br>
 "Project Specification.pdf"

 2. For details of my strategy, refer to: </br>